grsjst/plugin_svgdotjs/README.md

 ## Examples

-Some examples are available in `$PLUGIN_SVGDOTJS/examples` that you need to copy to your SWISH programme
+Some basic examples are available in `$PLUGIN_SVGDOTJS/examples` that you need to copy to your SWISH programme. `$PLUGIN_SVGDOTJS/util` contains a utility to convert an SVG file to a Prolog friendly version.

 ## Files